psarando/shire-reckoning/Middle-earth-simulation.md

 Note the 3 exceptions to the "Millennial Leap-year" rule as interpreted from Tolkien's statements in Appendix D:

-* III 3000 was not a "Millennial Leap-year".
+* III 3000 was not a "Millennial Leap-year", and since it was the last year of a century, it ended up as another common (non-leap) year.
 * Hador the Steward added an extra day to III 2360, and since this year was already a leap-year, adding 1 extra day is equivalent to treating this year as a "Millennial Leap-year".
-* Mardil the Steward made the last year of Kings' Reckoning in III 2059 a "Millennial Leap-year".
+* Mardil the Steward added 2 days to the last year of the Kings' Reckoning in III 2059, which also makes it equivalent to a "Millennial Leap-year".

-In the first publication of Appendix D, according to the *Reader's Companion*, Mardil added 2 days to III 2060 instead.
+In the first publication of Appendix D, according to the *Reader's Companion*, Mardil added 2 days to III 2060 instead of III 2059.
 Since III 2060 was already supposed to be a leap-year, which means it was already to be a year of 366 days, then if Mardil's 2-day addition to III 2060 persisted into the second edition, that would have meant a year with 368 days,